 How To Get Rid Of Static Hair After Straightening

-- Protect your hair from dryness and replenish its lost moisture with a hydrating shampoo and conditioner.
+- Protect your hair from dryness and replenish its lost moisture by using hair products such as shampoo and conditioner laden with hydrating properties.
 Ensure these products do not contain any harsh agents, such as alcohols, fragrances, and sulfates, which might further damage your hair.

 - Always apply a conditioner after shampooing your hair.
 Deep condition your hair with nourishing hair masks at least once a week.